 The program is an initiative of the Institute of Museum and Library Services.
 It is administered by the Association of Children’s Museums.

-Since its launch in 2014, Museum for All has served more than 2.5 million visitors nationwide.
+Since its launch in 2014, Museums for All has served more than 2.5 million visitors nationwide.

 There is no limit to the number of times an individual or a family can visit the museum.
 They can get admission for 43 or less for up to four people per one EBT card.
 At the Tampa Museum of Art, for instance, families receive free admission thanks to funding from PNC Bank.